That You May Abound in Hope

 So, in my better moments, I remember to relax.
 Jesus is in the business of overcoming.
 God’s in charge.
 I’m not.
 Phew.

 The gospel of Jesus Christ is all about overcoming and hope, but it’s also pretty clear (and brutally honest) about how life looks and feels while the victory is being won.
 It looks like a dead thing and feels like being buried in the cold ground (just ask that seed in Jesus’ parable).
+It looks like a prison cell and feels like iron chains (just ask Paul).
 It looks like a crucifixion and feels like a dark tomb (just ask Jesus).
-It looks like a prison cell and feels like iron chains (just ask Paul).

 That’s not typically what comes to mind when we talk about feeling hopeful.
 Why is that?

-These days many of us who love the church are not feeling particularly hopeful.
-We read the reports of dwindling church attendance/membership.
+These days many of us who love Jesus are not feeling particularly hopeful.
+We read reports of children taken away from their parents.
 We see division and polarization in our denomination, if not in the very pews of our local church.
-Christians have lost many of our coveted places in the halls of power.
 Everywhere we look we are reminded that we are living in a post-Christian world.

-So we’d like to draw attention to what’s happening beyond the walls of the Western world’s leaking churches, outside the box of traditional ecclesial thinking, between the lines of Pew reports and Gallup polls.
-Follow us into the metaphorical ground, tomb, prison cell to discover where the body of Christ is alive, thriving, and going about its usual business of transformation and redemption—through everyday folks like you and me—at food co-ops and around kitchen tables, in conference rooms and living rooms, on ski slopes and in urban parks , in detention centers and rural villages.
+Take a moment and look at what’s happening beyond the walls of the Western world’s leaking churches, outside the box of traditional ecclesial thinking, between the lines of Pew reports and Gallup polls.
+Turn off the news updates on your television, radio, phone, tablet… Journey into the metaphorical ground, tomb, prison cell to discover where the body of Christ is alive, thriving, and going about its usual business of transformation and redemption—through everyday folks like you and me.

-“May the God of hope fill you with all joy and peace in believing, so that you may abound in hope by the power of the Holy Spirit” (Rom.
-15:13).
+“May the God of hope fill you with all joy and peace in believing, so that you may abound in hope by the power of the Holy Spirit” (Romans 15:13).